 6. Choose a dynamic vs. static resilience program posture

-Build a business continuity management program that matches how you deploy your business continuity program today.
-It should also be easily altered over time to adapt to the changing maturity of your program.
-Note that program maturity will be driven by a number of factors including executive support, organizational change, regulatory change, and system change.
+It should also be adaptable over time to the changing maturity of your program.
+It is important to note that program maturity will be influenced by a variety of factors such as executive support, organizational change, regulatory change, and system change.
 To keep the organization resilient, the business continuity program must remain dynamic and adaptable.

 In order for a program to be sustainable, it must first:

 - Communicate with the data, the systems, and the team